nikhilgrad/Tennis-Ball-Tracker/README.md

 *Output without interpolation*

 This output is unable to track the ball during some of the instances like when the ball crosses the net.
-To solve this we created the interpolation function, that the track the ball in this instances by interpolating the current position using the previous and next detected positions.
+To solve this we created the interpolation function, that tracks the ball during this instances by interpolating the current position using the previous and next detected positions.

 ## Installation and Training